What Kills Long-Distance Relationships: These 12 Things

 How to deal

-• Prioritize quality communication: Foster meaningful and deep conversations to sustain emotional connection.
+• Prioritize quality communication: Foster meaningful and deep conversations to sustain an emotional connection.
 Share thoughts, feelings, and experiences with authenticity to bridge the emotional gap

 • Engage in shared activities: Create a virtual shared space by participating in activities together.
 This could include reading the same book, watching movies simultaneously, or playing online games